tethyss/point-cloud-mrophing/README.md

 public reproduction test, benchmark run, or downloadable sample dataset at this time.
 The repository documents the method, software interface, and integration requirements only.

+Trial run on open-access data will be added in the future.

 ## CSV Input Contract